Minors – Emancipation of Minor – Florida

 (5) The person who gives consent; a physician, dentist, nurse, or other health care professional licensed to practice in this state; or a hospital or medical facility, including, but not limited to, county health departments, shall not incur civil liability by reason of the giving of consent, examination, or rendering of treatment, provided that such consent, examination, or treatment was given or rendered as a reasonable prudent person or similar health care professional would give or render it under the same or similar circumstances.

-(6) The Department of Children and Family Services and the Department of Juvenile Justice may adopt rules to implement this section.
+(6) The Department of Children and Families and the Department of Juvenile Justice may adopt rules to implement this section.

 (7) This section does not affect other statutory provisions of this state that relate to medical consent for minors.
 Title XLIII, Chap.
 743, § 743.0645